Understanding measles

 How can I prevent spreading measles to others?

 A person with measles can spread the virus to others from 4 days before to 4 days after their rash first appears.
+People who are immunocompromised can spread the illness for longer periods.
 If you have measles, you can help prevent spreading it to others by:

 • Washing your hands regularly